easy-swoole/doc-old/Manual/3.x/En/Introduction/config.md

-# Configuration file
+# Configuration File

-EasySwoole provides a very flexible and free global configuration function.
+EasySwoole framework provides a very flexible and global configuration function.
 The configuration file is defined by PHP return array.
 For some simple applications, no configuration needs to be modified.
-For complex requirements, you can also extend your own independent configuration files and dynamically configure.
+For complex cases, you can extend your own configuration files and dynamically configure them independently.

 ## Default Profile